CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 5. Click on the provided link and set up a new password for your FTP access.
 6. Once you have set a new password, you can use your registered email address and the new password to log in to our ftp server at `usegalaxy.cz`.
 Follow the process described in the [docs](https://galaxyproject.org/ftp-upload/).

+## RepeatExplorer

+RepeatExplorer is a domain specific Galaxy instance which includes utilities for Graph-based clustering and characterization of repetitive sequences in next-generation sequencing data and tools for the detection of transposable element protein coding domains.

+RepeatExplorer Galaxy environment is available at [https://repeatexplorer-elixir.cerit-sc.cz/](https://repeatexplorer-elixir.cerit-sc.cz/).

+### User Quotas

+The RepeatExplorer Galaxy server offers **200 GB** of free storage quota to any registered user.
+If your research requires more storage please reach us at <regalaxy@rt.cesnet.cz> with description of your needs.

+There is also a limit on the number of jobs a given user can have running concurrently.
+The RepeatExplorer instance has this limit set at **5 jobs** at the moment.
+Again, please reach is if this is not sufficient for your needs.

+Maximum size of a single dataset is limited at 250 GB.

+### Citing RepeatExplorer

+Dear users of RepeatExplorer please use the following acknowledgement in your publications using our infrastructure:

+> Computational resources were provided by the ELIXIR-CZ project (LM2015047), part of the international ELIXIR infrastructure.

+**Primary Publications**

+> Novak, P., Neumann, P., Macas, J. (2020) – Global analysis of repetitive DNA from unassembled sequence reads using RepeatExplorer2.
+Nature Protocols 15:3745–3776.

+> Novak, P., Neumann, P., Pech, J., Steinhaisl, J., Macas, J. (2013) - RepeatExplorer: a Galaxy-based web server for genome-wide characterization of eukaryotic repetitive elements from next-generation sequence reads.
+Bioinformatics 29:792-793.

+Classification of repetitive elements using REXdb:

+> Neumann, P., Novak, P., Hostakova, N., Macas, J. (2019) – Systematic survey of plant LTR-retrotransposons elucidates phylogenetic relationships of their polyprotein domains and provides a reference for element classification.
+Mobile DNA 10:1.

+The principle of repeat identification implemented in the RepeatExplorer:

+> Novak, P., Neumann, P., Macas, J. (2010) - Graph-based clustering and characterization of repetitive sequences in next-generation sequencing data.
+BMC Bioinformatics 11:378.

+Using TAREAN for satellite repeat detection and characterization:

+> Novak, P., Robledillo, L.A.,Koblizkova, A., Vrbova, I., Neumann, P., Macas, J. (2017) - TAREAN: a computational tool for identification and characterization of satellite DNA from unassembled short reads.
+Nucleic Acid Research 45:e111

+> Novak, P., Hostakova, N., Neumann, P., Macas, J. (2024) – DANTE and DANTE_LTR: computational pipelines implementing lineage-centered annotation of LTR-retrotransposons in plant genomes. bioRxiv doi: https://doi.org/10.1101/2024.04.17.589915

+## UMSA

+This Galaxy instance provides tools for Untargeted Mass Spectrometry Analysis and is maintained for our partners at [RECETOX](https://www.recetox.muni.cz/en).

+UMSA Galaxy environment is available at [https://umsa.cerit-sc.cz/](https://umsa.cerit-sc.cz/).

-### Data Storage Reliability
+## Data Storage Reliability

-In a nutshell, data storage of [usegalaxy.cz](https://usegalaxy.cz) is resilient to "normal" disk failures, common consistency problems following abrupt power outages etc. However, the all the data are still stored in a single server room, and they are neither replicated nor backed up elsewehere.
+In a nutshell, data storage of our Galaxy instances is resilient to "normal" disk failures, common consistency problems following abrupt power outages etc. However, all the data are still stored in a single server room, and they are neither replicated nor backed up elsewehere.
 Therefore, abnormal situation (fire in the server room etc.) may lead to data loss.
-Hence, users are **not advised** to use this service to store **high-value** data in a single copy, and to rely on the storage for long term.
+Hence, users are advised to back up their high-value data elsewhere.

 In more technical detail, both the user data files and the Galaxy database are stored on [remote block device](https://du.cesnet.cz/en/navody/object_storage/cesnet_rbd/start)
 (RBD) provided by [CESNET storage department](https://du.cesnet.cz/en/start).
 Specifically, RBD is configured as 12+4 Ceph erasure code, hence it is able to recover from simultaneous failure of four drives.
 Further, regular [RBD snapshots](https://du.cesnet.cz/en/navody/object_storage/cesnet_rbd/snapshots/start) are created to mitigate the risk of ending up with irrecoverable filesystem corruption.

-## RepeatExplorer Galaxy

-RepeatExplorer Galaxy environment is available at [https://repeatexplorer-elixir.cerit-sc.cz/](https://repeatexplorer-elixir.cerit-sc.cz/).

-## UMSA Galaxy

-UMSA Galaxy environment is available at [https://umsa.cerit-sc.cz/](https://umsa.cerit-sc.cz/).

 ## Legacy documentation

 Metacentrum used to operate a legacy Galaxy instance till 2023.
 Its documentation is [preserved here](https://wiki.metacentrum.cz/wiki/Galaxy) for eventual reference.

-## Contact
+## Contact & Help

-If you need any help or experience tool errors or any unexpected issues please contact us at <regalaxy@rt.cesnet.cz>.
+If you need any help or experience tool errors or have unexpected issues with any of the Galaxy instance above please contact us at <regalaxy@rt.cesnet.cz>.